zeynep-ozdemir1905/zeynepportfoy/README.md

 Future Pathway: Transitioning to a B.IT in Software Development in mid-2026.

-Long-term Goal: I am working toward a career in Law, aiming to blend my technical foundation in software with legal expertise to solve the challenges of the future tech-legal landscape.
+Long-term Goal: I am working toward a career aiming to blend my technical foundation in software solve the challenges of the future tech landscape.

  Technical Toolkit
 Development: JavaScript, TypeScript, React, Next.js, React Native, Node.js, Firebase, Docker.